RSE-EUT/CACER-simulator/README.md

 ### 3. Load Profile Domestic Users Emulator

+A domestic load profile emulator has been created that uses the load profiles of individual household appliances and their quarterly usage probabilities.
+The household appliances considered are:
+- fridge;
+- washing-machine;
+- dish-washer;
+- oven;
+- microwaves;
+- tv.
+Additionally, a base load has been added in order to have a realistic aggregate load profile......

 `⏳ work in progress...`

 `🚀 A tutorial main will be released later for this module!`